 In most businesses, managing customer relationships is a key to success.
 If you’re able to build and preserve a good customer relationship, you’ll encourage that customer to do more business with you.
-Even better, you’ll incentivize them to refer other customers your way—resulting in both customer retention and customer acquisition with a single approach.

 In this guide, we’ll explore some of the best tips and strategies for creating and reinforcing great customer relationships.

 - Managing Customer Relationships: High-Level Objectives and Priorities

 - Managing Customer Relationships: Onboarding

 - 10. Acknowledge uncertainty.